sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 ## Week 5 Canon, Syllabus
 #### Mon 2/21
-- W.E.B.
-Du Bois, The Souls of Black Folk (1903)
+- Read: W.E.B.
+Du Bois, *The Souls of Black Folk* (1903)
-- Daniel Hack, “The Citational Soul of Black Folk: W.E.B.
-Du Bois,” in Reaping Something New: African American Transformations of Victorian Literature (2016)
+- Read Daniel Hack, “The Citational Soul of Black Folk: W.E.B.
+Du Bois,” in *Reaping Something New: African American Transformations of Victorian Literature** (2016)
 - Practicum: Encoding Du Bois’s epigraphs

 #### Wed 2/23
-- Rachel Buurma and Laura Heffernan, Chapter 1: *The Teaching Archive: A New History for Literary Study** (2020)
+- Read: Rachel Buurma and Laura Heffernan, Chapter 1: *The Teaching Archive: A New History for Literary Study** (2020)
 - Practicum: Open Syllabus Project: charting the *The Souls of Black Folk* on syllabi; introduction to CSVs

 ## Week 6: Canons, Anthology

 #### Mon 2/28
-- John Guillory, selections from Cultural Capital: The Problem of Literary Canon Formation (1993)
+- Read: John Guillory, selections from *Cultural Capital: The Problem of Literary Canon Formation* (1993)
-- Henry Louis Gates, “The Master’s Pieces: On Canon Formation and the African -American Tradition,” in *Loose Canons: Notes on the Culture Wars*  (1992)
+- Read: Henry Louis Gates, “The Master’s Pieces: On Canon Formation and the African -American Tradition,” in *Loose Canons: Notes on the Culture Wars*  (1992)
-- Toni Morrison, “Unspeakable Things Unspoken: The Afro-American Presence in American Literature” (1988)
+- Read: Toni Morrison, “Unspeakable Things Unspoken: The Afro-American Presence in American Literature” (1988)

 #### Wed 3/2
-- Melanie Walsh and Maria Antoniak, “The Goodreads ‘Classics’: A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism,” *Journal of Cultural Analytics* 6, no. 2 (April 20, 2021)
+- Read: Melanie Walsh and Maria Antoniak, “The Goodreads ‘Classics’: A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism,” *Journal of Cultural
+Analytics* 6, no. 2 (April 20, 2021)
+- Read:  Richard Jean So, "Introduction" and "1.
+Production: On White Publishing,"  from *Redlining Culture: A Data History of Racial Inequality and Postwar Fiction** (2021)
+- Optional: José Eduardo González et al., “Measuring Canonicity: Graduate Read¬ing Lists in Departments of Hispanic Studies,” Journal of Cultural Analytics 6, no. 1 (March 19, 2021)
 - Practicum: Norton Anthologies of English Literature (see packet of Norton tables of contents provided by instructor) tables of contents as data; quantifying the canon

 ## SPRING RECESS